hdngr/Alchemy/app/scripts/alchemy/models/edge.coffee.md

-    class alchemy.models.Edge
+    class Alchemy.models.Edge
         # takes an edge property map from GraphJSON
         # as well as an index, which is the position of the edge map in
-        # the array of edges stored in alchemy._edges at each "source-target"
+        # the array of edges stored in Alchemy._edges at each "source-target"
         # this is used to create the id for the individual node which will be "source-target-index"
         # e.g. 1-0-1
         constructor: (edge, index=null) ->
-            a = alchemy
+            a = Alchemy
             conf = a.conf

             @id = @_setID edge